⚡ Quick answer

-Green Arrow / Oliver Queen is one of DC's most underrated characters among collectors — and yet one of the richest in key issues.
+Green Arrow / Oliver Queen is one of DC's most underrated characters among collectors, and yet one of the richest in key issues.
 Since his first appearance in 1941, the Emerald Archer has spanned eight decades of comics, rising from a second-tier character to a major DC hero thanks to the legendary runs of Denny O'Neil & Neal Adams and then Mike Grell.

 His advantage for collectors: unlike Batman or Superman, most of his key issues remain financially accessible.
 With the exception of More Fun Comics #73 (1941), virtually the entire Green Arrow top 10 is within reach on a reasonable budget.
 This guide presents the ten essential issues of the franchise.

-Top 10 Green Arrow Key Issues
+What are the top 10 Green Arrow Key Issues?

 💰